Boaz Lavie: Biography

-Film
+Filmography

 The Lake (Ha'agam in Hebrew) is a short film written and directed by Lavie in 2009.
 It is a dark and comic fantasy, exploring the complex relationship between two unemployed brothers (portrayed by Boaz Lavie himself and his young brother, Oren Lavie), out on a hunt for a mythical sea monster.
 The Lake was featured at dozens of film festivals, including at the San Francisco International Film Festival, Slamdance Film Festival, Palm Springs International Film Festival, and elsewhere.
 It was chosen by film critic Brian Darr as the "best film no one has heard of" for 2009, and was acquired for distribution by the Hamburg Short Film Agency (KFA Hamburg).
 The Lake was produced by Ron Propper.

-Game design
+Games

 Shobo is a virtual multiplayer board game, invented by Lavie in 2007 and originally developed by Roshumbo Games.
 In the game, two players place their five pentagonal pieces (called Daggers) on a hexagonal board, then try to eliminate their opponent's Daggers through a series of simultaneous moves.
 Shobo was launched on Facebook in 2010, was played by hundreds of thousands of users, and won the GameIS Award for best social game of the year.
 In 2015, Shobo was relaunched as a mobile game for iOS and Android, by Leotech Ltd., a Singaporean developer.